Skip to content

 return ret

-The DataFlux Func platform provides various ways to call functions decorated with DFF.API(...):
+The DataFlux Func platform provides multiple ways to call functions decorated with @DFF.API(...):

-Synchronous API (Old Version: Auth Link) Generates a synchronous HTTP API.
-Returns results directly after calling Short processing time, client needs immediate results
+Sync API (Legacy: Auth Link) Generates a synchronous HTTP API.
+Returns results directly after invocation Situations where processing time is short and clients require immediate results

-Assuming the ID of the synchronous API (Old Version: Auth Link) created for this function is auln-xxxxx, the simplest way to call this function is as follows:
+Assuming the ID of the Sync API (Legacy: Auth Link) created for this function is auln-xxxxx, the simplest way to invoke this function is as follows:

 Text Only